exonum/exonum-doc/src/get-started/light-client.md

 }
 ```

-Basically, the proof from the Timestamping demo comprises the same validation
+Basically, the proof from the Timestamping Demo comprises the same validation
 levels as described above.
 Specifically, to obtain confirmation for the
 timestamp data, the proof validates the block, the root table and the table of
 timestamps.
 The data on the timestamp can then be extracted from the validated